 I’m totally guilty of this one.
 Rather than stand proudly behind my own ideas, I sometimes underhype them or even worse, distance myself from them entirely.
 In my mind, doing this will make the fall less painful if the idea is rejected.
 I also like to think that it opens the idea up to criticism from others who can probably make it stronger.
 Humility is good, right?

 Unfortunately, underselling your ideas will make them less attractive, which will reflect poorly on you.
-Would you buy a car from a salesperson who told you it would be “an okay car”?
+Would you buy a car from a salesperson who told you it would be “an okay car?”
 Probably not.
-Instead of setting low expectations on your big ideas, try to demonstrate your excitement about the idea while remaining open to refining it.
+Instead of setting low expectations for your big ideas, try to demonstrate your excitement about the idea while remaining open to refining it.
 Try saying something like this: “I have an idea that I think could be really great, but I’d love to hear your feedback on how I can make it even better!”

 4. Stop Blathering On

 Confident people know that less is more.
 They know to stand firmly behind their words and communicate with both precision and concision.
-Rattling on endlessly in a presentation, email, or conversation with your manager will make you look nervous, unpolished, and uncertain of your own ideas.
+Rattling on endlessly in a presentation, email or conversation with your manager will make you look nervous, unpolished and uncertain of your own ideas.
 Besides, some ideas don’t need to be elaborated upon, so just say what you mean to say and then stop.

 5. Stop Speaking Poorly

 One of the easiest ways to appear more confident in the workplace and in life in general is to refine the way you speak.
 Remember everything you were taught to do in presentations at school?
-Yeah, you need to do that in the real world, too.
-Project from the chest, speak intentionally slower than you’re inclined to, avoid filler words and ticks (“uhhh…,” “you know…,” “like…,” “I mean…”), and never articulate a statement as a question.
+Yeah, you need to do that in the real world too.
+Project from the chest, speak intentionally slower than you’re inclined to, avoid filler words and ticks (“uhhh…,” “you know…,” “like…,” “I mean…”) and never articulate a statement as a question.

 Working on these patterns will take some time and will require consistent practice, but doing so will pay off in many awesome ways.
-Confident people make more effective and convincing managers, they get what they ask for more often, and perhaps most importantly, they earn respect from their peers, clients, partners, supervisors, employees, friends, and acquaintances.
+Confident people make more effective and convincing managers, they get what they ask for more often and perhaps most importantly, they earn respect from their peers, clients, partners, supervisors, employees, friends and acquaintances.

-Whether you sometimes second guess your own ideas or you freeze at the mere thought of speaking to your boss, learning to sound and appear more confident will make life much more rewarding, much more enjoyable, and much, much easier.
+Whether you sometimes second guess your own ideas or you freeze at the mere thought of speaking to your boss, learning to sound and appear more confident will make life much more rewarding, much more enjoyable and much, much easier.